Atom scattering off a vibrating surface: An example of chaotic scattering with three degrees of freedom: The 3-dof model: the inelastic scattering case

 \subsection{The scattering function and its Jacobian determinant}

 The scattering function in the 3-dof case is again a map from the set of all possible initial asymptotes to some magnitudes characterizing the final asymptotes.
 In the present case, the domain of this map is a 5-dimensional set.
-However, we have already indicated that the initial action $I$ is irrelevant, and then it will not be considered.
-Moreover, also in the 3-dof case, we think of an incoming beam where the initial vector momentum, or equivalently $E_0$ and $\theta_i$, is well defined, and where the quantities $b$ and $\phi_i$ have a random distribution with constant density.
-The most interesting quantities to measure along the outgoing asymptotes are the final energy $E_f$ of the particle and the trajectory inclination $\theta_f$ (equivalently, we could use the final vector momentum).
+However, the initial action $I$ is irrelevant, and therefore it will not be considered.
+Moreover, also in the 3-dof case, the particles in the incoming beam have initial vector momentum $\vec{p}_i$, or equivalently $E_0$ and $\theta_0$, and the quantities $b$ and $\phi_0$ have a random distribution with constant density.
+The most interesting quantities to measure along the outgoing asymptotes are the final energy $E_f$ of the particle and the trajectory inclination $\theta_f$.
+Equivalently, it is possible to the final vector momentum $\vec{p}_f$.

-For the numerical calculations, we consider a fixed value of the surface oscillation frequency $\omega = 0.05$ and proceed similarly to the 2-dof system.
-As long as the oscillation amplitude $B_z=0$, the initial energy of the particle $E_0$ is equal to its final value $E_f$.
-However, as soon as $B_z \neq 0$ (for the following numerical examples, the value of the oscillation amplitude is fixed, $B_z=0.001$), the energy $E_f$ can be different from $E_0$, and the scattering process becomes inelastic.
+For the numerical calculations, let us consider a fixed value of the surface oscillation frequency $\omega = 0.05$ $ \omega_D$, where $\omega_D$ is Debye frecuency, and proceed similarly to the 2-dof system.
+As long as the oscillation amplitude $B_z=0$, the initial energy of the particle $E_0$ is equal to its final value of $E_f$.
+However, as soon as $B_z \neq 0$ (for the following numerical examples, the value of the oscillation amplitude is fixed at $B_z=0.001$), the energy $E_f$ is different from $E_0$ in general, and the scattering process becomes inelastic.
 A convenient quantity to characterize final asymptotes is the energy transfer $\Delta E = E_f - E_0$.
-For the present system, a meaningful set of 2 scattering functions are: $\Delta E(b,\phi_i)$ and $\theta_f(b,\phi_i)$, both depending on $b$ and $\phi_i$ while keeping $E_0$ and $\theta_i$ fixed, like the beam already described above.
+For the present system, a meaningful set of 2 scattering functions are: $\Delta E(b,\phi_0)$ and $\theta_f(b,\phi_0)$, both depending on $b$ and $\phi_0$ while keeping $E_0$ and $\theta_0$ fixed, like the beam already described above.